 The Registration Officer must adhere to the Cycling UK Data Protection Policy on handling and using Cycling UK membership information.
 The information within the membership lists is to be used for the purpose of marketing Cycling UK events and related information only.
 A Registration Officer has enhanced responsibilities under the GDPR to manage data securely and safely.
 The Registration Officer is usually nominated to create and maintain the “Managing personal data” template.

-Welfare Officer (obligatory role)
+Safeguarding Officer (obligatory role)

 To be accessible to members to help them in addressing issues such as complaints against individuals; the protection of vulnerable adults and children; and issues of discrimination;